-For those wanting to reach the summit of Mt Ascutney on foot, the mountain features five principal, summit-bound hiking trails, three of which are named for the town from which that trail originates.
-These trails are maintained primarily by the Ascutney Trails Association and the Mt Ascutney State Park.
+The Ascutney Outdoors Trail will soon connect to the Town’s Bicentennial Trail and State Park trails.
+The mountain features five principal, summit-bound hiking trails, three of which are named for the town from which that trail originates.
+The State Park publishes this map showing the Summit Trails on Mt Ascutney and other useful information.

-From the Ski Tow Rd trailhead enjoy exploring the ski trails, take in views across the West Windsor valley as you gain elevation and follow the maintained trail network if you wish.
-Depart from the Mountainside Drive trailhead for a stroll up the expansive Mile Long Field and easy access to the central section of the Ascutney Trails network.
-The Town Forest trail head provides an extensive trail network wandering up, around and through a variety of different environments highlighting the natural beauty of Vermont.
+Another existing hiking option includes departing from the Mountainside Drive trailhead for a stroll up the expansive Mile Long Field and easy access to the central section of the trails network.
+The Town Forest trail head provides an extensive trail network wandering up, around, and through a variety of different environments highlighting the natural beauty of Vermont.

-Visit our ‘location’ page for more information, where to purchase a map and directions to each trailhead.
+Visit our Locations page for more information and directions to each trail-head.